thelinuxlich/go-go-try/README.md

 // if you still want the task to throw but with a optional custom message const value = await goExpect(() => JSON.parse('{/}', (err) => `Malformed JSON!`)) // value will be always T

+// goTry and goExpect extract the error message from the error object, if you want the raw error object, use goTryRaw const [err, value] = await goTryRaw(() => JSON.parse('{/}')) // err will be unknown, value will be always T
 ```

 ## API